AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/ecommerce/shopify.md

 | `accessToken` | The access token for your [!DNL Shopify] user account. |
 | `connectionSpec` | The unique identifier needed to create a connection.
 The connection specification ID for [!DNL Shopify] is: `4f63aa36-bd48-4e33-bb83-49fbcd11c708` |

-For more information about getting started refer to this [Shopify authentication document](https://shopify.dev/concepts/about-apis/authentication).
+For more information about getting started, refer to this [Shopify authentication document](https://shopify.dev/concepts/about-apis/authentication).

 ### Reading sample API calls